w3c/wai-curricula/content/index.md

   * Ideas to Assess Knowledge for Module &mdash; Suggested ideas to assess the acquired skills or knowledge based on module contents.
   * Teaching Resources &mdash; Resources to help teach the learning outcomes.
 Some resources are integral part of the teaching while others are optional further reading.

-Terminology specifically related to people with disabilities, assistive technologies, and adaptive strategies is provided in [How people with disabilities use the Web](/people-use-web).
+Terminology specifically related to people with disabilities, assistive technologies, and adaptive strategies is provided in [How People with Disabilities Use the Web](/people-use-web).

-## Tips for Accessibility Courses
+## Tips

 The following tips help you provide more effective courses, training, and certification programs on accessibility:
 * **Involve people with disabilities** &mdash; Involve people with disabilities in courses so that students get perspectives from real people on the  impact of accessibility barriers and accessibility features.
 Invite people with disabilities to show how they use assistive technologies and adaptive strategies, the accessibility features they rely on, and barriers they encounter.
 If you cannot invite people with disabilities, consider using videos instead. {@@ see comments in “conversation”}<s>Yet make sure to guide your students through the process to avoid perpetuating existing misunderstandings.</s> For guidance on working with people with disabilities, ethical considerations, and cautions, see [Involving Users in Web Projects for Better, Easier Accessibility](/planning/involving-users/).